jchip/universal-nvm/README.md

 #### SSL Certificate Verification (`NVM_VERIFY_SSL`)

-By default, nvm verifies SSL/TLS certificates when downloading Node.js from distribution servers.
+By default, Universal NVM verifies SSL/TLS certificates when downloading Node.js from distribution servers.
 This ensures you're downloading from a trusted source.

 **When to disable SSL verification:**